danmacklin/erlang_cep/README.md

 ###Javascript "MatchRecognise" Row Functions

 "MatchRecognise" Row Functions are used to find complex progressive patterns in data.
 Typically a MatchRecognise Row Function is called from two perspectives.
-Initially the "matchRecogniseFirst" parameter is set to true and the function acts as as a threshold check.
+Initially the "matchRecogniseFirst" parameter is set to true and the function acts as a threshold check.
 In this mode the Row Function is a filter restricting the data that can be added to the Window.
 On subsequent calls the matchRecogniseFirst parameter is set to false, and data stored from the previous match is passed into the "otherRow" variable so these values can be compared as part of a progressive patten match.

 The matchRecogniseFirst parameter is set to false when data expires from the window, or a query fires (if resetStrategy is set to restart).